akmalabiyoga/antigravity_install_script_for_linux/README.md

 Steps:
 - Download the holy antigravity tar gz
 - extract it in your home folder and it need to be exactly "Antigravity IDE" without any subfolder again inside it (its the default if you use ark archiver extract here and delete)
+- download the script here
+- make it executable, the script (you need to know this already if you use linux)
-- then run the script to install
+- then run the script to install the antigravity